the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-organisation.md

 These tasks can be taken care of by one person like a community manager, project manager, or a volunteer organiser.
 However, it is always a good idea to involve more people as co-organisers so that the coworking call still happens event when the main organiser can't join for any reason.
 To avoid one person to burden themselves with "not so exciting" organisation issues, you can also decide to rotate the role within the members of your project.

-**Logistics and tasks**

-Like any event, coworking calls will also need someone to take responsibility of organising, hosting and making sure that they happen.
-As organisers of the event, you will be required to:
-- choose the right tools:
-  - hosting the calls: few options are Zoom, Google Hangout, Skype, Jisti
-  - managing registration: few options are via shared notes, Zoom, Eventbrite, Google form
-  - facilitating chats: few options are Slack, Gitter, other web-based or phone applications
-  - maintaining shared notes: few options are Etherpad, HackMD, GitHub, Google doc
-  - sharing timers: few options are cuckoo.team or other web-based timers
-  - finding a common availability: few options are Doodle, when2meet.com, Calendly, shared calendar system
-- schedule the calls on the agreed dates and time, or periodically in a week or month by involving people who would like to participate in coworking calls.
-- update the schedule, agenda and calendar to share them with the attendees (or potential target audience).
-It is particularly crucial to use meeting links like [arewemeetingyet](arewemeetingyet.com/) when hosting these calls for members from different countries so that they can see the time in their time zones.
-It is also quite effective when they receive a calendar invite.
-- maintain communication (by email, newsletter, or social media) so that everyone is aware of the next calls and the resources available for them to participate.
-- provide adequate support to the participants during the call so that they can make the best of their time.
-In _The Turing Way_ coworking calls, we find it useful to use breakout rooms when there are many people working in small groups or if some people need more discussions, while others want to quietly work on their tasks.
-- communicate the notes with participants after the call and share any useful resources or ideas they discussed during the coworking call.
-- most importantly, create a safe and accountable space:
-  - It is important to design these calls to ensure that everyone feels welcome, involved and safe.
-It's highly recommended to choose a Code of Conduct, share that with everyone in advance and put a reporting guideline in place.
-See this minimal [CoC from Contributor Covenant](https://www.contributor-covenant.org/) and an expanded version of {ref}`The Turing Way CoC<ch-coc>`.
-  - It is equally important to create an agenda that helps people understand what is expected of them, such as if they should bring their tasks and questions in the call or communicate them beforehand.
-In _The Turing Way_, we have dedicated slots for both group discussions and quiet working.
-  - You should also communicate the basic etiquettes, such as muting microphones when not speaking or not interrupt others when working in a Pomodoro session unless necessary.
-  - It's useful to let everyone know who they can contact if they need help in troubleshooting during the call or need more time to discuss their ideas.

 **Size of the call**